radareorg/radare2-book/src/visual_mode/visual_panels.md

 CUI met some useful GUI as the menu, that is Visual Panels.

-Panels can be accessed from visual mode by using `!`.
+Panels can be accessed by using `v` or by using `!` from the visual mode.

 ## Overview